codefresh-io/docs.codefresh.io/_docs/products/manage-products/promotion-version-properties.md

 ---
-title: "Configuring promotion settings"
+title: "Configuring app version and promotable properties"
-description: "Configure version and properties to promote in products"
+description: "Configure version and properties to promote for applications in Promotion Settings"
 group: products
 toc: true
 ---